alan-forbes-cp/repo1/README.md

 # 'Internal testing runs via comment triggers' - rationale and workflow:

-As a first step, 'Org contact user' supplies a list of login names and a unique org 'trigger string' (as per login names, this should contain only alphanumeric characters and dashes).
+As a first step, 'Org contact user' supplies a list of user names and a unique org comment 'trigger string' which should also conform to user name format and length (alphanumeric characters & dashes, 39 chars).
 - usage for all Org user comment triggers is then: **/trigger-string**

 Supplied user & trigger information is added to an action repository secret (currently **INTERNAL_TEST_LIST**) where users and comment triggers are stored as follows: